HelderMCarvalho/HelderMCarvalho/README.md

 # Hi, I’m Helder Carvalho 👋

-I'm finishing my Bachelor in Computer Systems Engineering and looking for a role of Web Developer.
+Just finished my Degree in Computer Systems Engineering and seeking for a position as Web Developer.

 👀 I like to watch series and movies, play video games, go out with friends and certainly more things that I don't remember right now 😉.